jes/pngcam/README.md

             Set whether the tool will move in horizontal lines, vertical lines, or first horizontal followed by vertical.
             Default: both

+        --x-offset MM
+            Set the offset of X cordinates.
+            Default: 0

+        --y-offset MM
+            Set the offset of Y cordinates.
+            Default: 0

+        --z-offset MM
+            Set the offset of Z cordinates.
+            Default: 0

     Heightmap options:

         --width MM